 Short answer: yes.

-Today, the number of linking websites that a site has still matters a lot (as of late 2016, it was the ranking factor that is most strongly correlated with search rankings).
+Today, the number of linking websites that a site has still matters a lot (as of 2020, it is strongly correlated with high search rankings).
 But the quality of linking sites matters much more than the quantity.

 Think of it this way: 1 link from a high-quality website like the New York Times is worth more than a link from 50 blogs that you’ve never heard of.